-Yes, but the law provides more protection for buyers than for those who lease.
-If you purchase your car, the problem must first occur in the first 24 months or 18,000 miles, whichever comes first, to qualify for Lemon Law protection.
-If you lease, the problem must occur in the first 24 months or 18,000 miles, whichever comes first.
+Yes, the law provides protection for both buyers and lessess.
+If you purchase OR lease your car, the problem must first occur in the first 24 months or 18,000 miles, whichever comes first, to qualify for Lemon Law protection.

 Does a problem always need to occur three times to be considered a lemon?

 Not necessarily.
 If your car is in the shop for 30 days or more in the first 24 months, consecutive or not, we can file a claim under the Law.